hexagon-99/lcterm/README.md

 ## Notes:

-- the 'c' flag (colour) changes is the colour of the term text to make it move visible is your using cool-retro-term
+- the 'c' flag (colour) changes the text colour to make it move visible is your using cool-retro-term
 - the 'n' flag (no delay) removes the artificial delay

 - This project is primarily a way for me to get better at writing bash, so it is a bit jank.